GreenDelta/spm2olca/README.rst

 spm2olca
 ========
-spm2olca is a small command line tool that converts a SimaPro LCIA method files to a `olca-schema <https://github.com/GreenDelta/olca-schema>`_  (JSON-LD) package.
+spm2olca is a simple command line tool that converts a SimaPro LCIA method files to a `olca-schema <https://github.com/GreenDelta/olca-schema>`_  (JSON-LD) package.